KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 For instance, an ``Autocomplete/Toolbar`` can be used to show suggestions.
 The ``SystemKeyboard`` will add an autocomplete toolbar by default, unless you explicitly tell it not to.

+The namespace doesn't contain protocols or open classes, or types that are meant to be top-level ones.
+It's meant to be a container for types used by top-level types, to make the library easier to overview.

 ## How to perform autocomplete